zimaxnet/aimcs-deploy/BACKEND_README.md

-# AIMCS Backend with WebSocket Audio Support
+# AIMCS Backend with Orb Game & WebSocket Audio Support

-This is the backend server for the AIMCS (AI Multimodal Customer System) with real-time WebSocket audio streaming capabilities.
+This is the backend server for the AIMCS (AI Multimodal Customer System) featuring the new **Orb Game** interactive experience plus real-time WebSocket audio streaming capabilities.

 ## ⚠️ CRITICAL: Backend File Structure